eduardomm2023/eduardomm2023/README.md

 Anyway, I don't want to steal anyone's time and I thank everyone who reads my profile.

-I would be delighted to have an interview with a company that bets on me and the values I can bring, as I am sure I can bring many things.<br><br>Thank you very much and see you in the “technological” networks.
+<b>I would be delighted to have an interview with a company that bets on me and the values I can bring, as I am sure I can bring many things.</b>
+<br><br>

+Thank you very much and see you in the “technological” networks.

 P.S.
 I've been around the world and I'm preparing another one if anyone wants to join.<br>